Azareal/Gosora/README.md

 A super fast forum software written in Go.
 You can talk to us on our Discord chat!

 The initial code-base was forked from one of my side projects, but has now gone far beyond that.
-We've moved along in a development and the software should be stable for general use, although we're always making improvements.
+We've moved along in a development and the software should be somewhat stable for general use.

+Features may break from time to time, however I will generally try to warn of the biggest offenders in advance, so that you can tread with caution around certain commits, the upcoming v0.1 will undergo even more rigorous testing.

 File an issue or open a topic on the forum, if there's something you want and you very well might find it landing in the software fairly quickly.

-Features may break from time to time, however I will generally try to warn of the biggest offenders in advance, so that you can tread with caution around certain commits, the upcoming v0.1 will undergo even more rigorous testing.

-Even when features break however, the updater should be able to handle everything which is thrown your way, so that you can sail through with ease.

 For plugin and theme developers, things are a little dicier, as the internal APIs and ways of writing themes are in constant flux, however some stability in that area should be coming fairly soon.